 Powders are ideal in garages, cars, industrial settings, workshops, while foams are ideal in areas with soft furnishing and areas of public traffic.

-For a more detailed comparison visit our extinguisher advice section.
+For a more detailed comparison visit our guide to fire extinguisher types or view other help guides in our extinguisher advice section.